rflandau/Orv/README.md

 To run the testing code, use `make test` or `make test-race` (the latter tests with Go's race condition checker enabled).

-### Test Descriptions

-As noted above, each test has a header comment with what it does.
-They have been copied down here for ease of use.

-1. TestEndpointArgs

-    Simple but important test to guarantee proper acceptance and rejection of message types to each endpoint.

-    A la ClientArgs in lab3.

-2. TestMultiLeafMultiService

-    Tests that a single VK can support multiple leaves and multiple services (some duplicates) on each leaf simultaneously.

-    Each leaf will HELLO -> JOIN and then submit multiple REGISTERS.
-Each service will need to send heartbeats to the VK.

-    After a short delay, the test checks if the VK still believe that all services are active.

-3. TestChildlessService

-    Ensure that leaves that do not register a service are pruned after a short delay.

-4. TestSmallVaultDragonsHoard

-    Tests that we can build a small vault without merging.

-    Composes a tree of the form LeafA --> VKA --> VKB <-- LeafB, including consistent heartbeats for leaves (and the self-managing heartbeats inherent to VKs).

-    VKB and VKA do not merge; instead VKB is spawned with a Dragon's Hoard of 1 and VKA joins as a child.

-5. TestUnresponsiveParent

-    Tests that child VKs properly drop an unresponsive parent

-    Builds a vault: VKA --> VKB --> VKC <-- VKD

-    Kills VKC.
-VKs B and D should become root after a short delay.
-VKA should be unaffected.

-6. TestGetRequest

-    Tests that we can successfully make get requests against a vault.

-    Builds a small vault, registers a couple services to it at different levels, and then checks that we can successfully query services at any level.

-    Checks that Gets respect hop count, can get immediately available services (available from the first VK), and can bubble up to root.

-7. TestListRequest

-    Tests that we can successfully make list requests against a vault.

-    Builds a small line vault, registers a couple services to it at different levels, and then makes a couple List requests to test correct propagate (or the lack thereof) of the LIST request.

-    Very similar to the GET test.
 ## Resources Used

 ### Libraries